You need strong shoulders in order to develop the rest of your upper body.

 This is probably the best bodyweight shoulder exercise!
 But it’s a beast to learn.

-Since your basically shoulder pressing your entire body, no other exercise puts the same stress and tension on your deltoids.
+Since you’re basically shoulder pressing your entire body, no other exercise puts the same stress and tension on your deltoids.

 The handstand variations below will help you progress into the exercise.